top of page

 2. editGPT

-EditGPT is an AI-powered revision tool.
+EditGPT is an AI-powered copyediting tool.
 It has two versions: a browser extension that works inside ChatGPT and a standalone text editor with a broader range of features.
 This editGPT review will look at both.

 Key Editing Features